API Reference¶

 Register the "busday" scale with Matplotlib.

-ax.set_xscale("busday", ...) is available for the lifetime of the
+After registration, ax.set_xscale("busday", ...) is available for the

-Python session.
-The keyword arguments bushours, weekmask,
+lifetime of the Python session.
+The keyword arguments bushours,

-holidays, and busdaycal are forwarded directly to
+weekmask, holidays, and busdaycal are forwarded directly to

 busdayaxis.BusdayScale;